Blue Jays cut pitcher Anthony Bass after latest anti-LGBTQ+ comments

 Bass, 35, is a 12-year veteran who has also played in Japan.
 He was 0-0 with a 4.95 ERA in 22 games.

-To replace Bass, Toronto activated right-hander Mitch White (right elbow) off the 60-day injured list.
+To replace Bass, Toronto activated right-hander Mitch White (right elbow) from the 60-day injured list.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports